My recipes → Your inbox. Sign up today!

 • Cutting the veggies.
 Be sure to cut your vegetables into similar-sized pieces, so that they cook at the same rate.

 • Flip the veggies halfway through baking.
-Around the 15 to 20 minute mark of roasting these veggies, make sure to flip and stir the vegetables around a bit.
+Around the 15 to 20 minute mark of roasting these veggies, make sure to flip and stir them a bit.
 This ensures an even roasting on all sides of your vegetables.

 How Long to Roast Vegetables

 For best results, cook veggies at a high heat of around 400 – 450 degrees and always preheat the oven first.
-This is the best temperature range for making baked vegetables with golden brown edges and soft centers.
-Here are some general roasting times for vegetables that are commonly oven-roasted.
-Please note: these cooking times are all going to be dependent on the size you cut the vegetable.
+This is the best temperature range for baking vegetables with golden-brown edges and soft centers.
+Here are some general roasting times for commonly oven-roasted vegetables.
+Please note: these cooking times are all going to be dependent on the size you cut the vegetables.

 • Root vegetables (beets, potatoes, carrots) – 30 to 45 minutes